Find Trade Colleges

 Terre Haute, IN

-With a ranking of #10, Indiana State University did quite well on this year’s best value schools for transportation & materials moving students working on their bachelor’s degree.
-Located in the city of Terre Haute, Indiana State is a public college with a medium-sized student population.
+Indiana State University did quite well in this year’s ranking of the best places for transportation & materials moving students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the small city of Terre Haute, Indiana State is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Indiana State are $21,160 a year.